Our Riverside

 hedgerows and creaking willows popular with the local hedge birds.

-Burton Meadows loop - braving the winds on some days, welcoming the relief from the heat on others, with a fine view of Shelford and its church and another
+Open vistas round the Burton Meadows loop - braving the winds on some days, welcoming the relief from the heat on others, with a fine view of Shelford and its church and another Site

 of Interest to Nature Conservation on the unspoiled river edges and typical riverbank flowers.